0 Shares

 No More Vanilla Degrees

 Universities are integrating with cloud platforms to offer online courses.
 In this regard, several universities are enabling online education with the help of platforms.
-As the industries are more interested in hiring candidates with relevant skills and knowledge instead of individuals with vanilla degrees, the stake is on the Universities and the curriculum they are offering through online mediums.
+As industries are more interested in hiring candidates with relevant skills and knowledge instead of individuals with vanilla degrees, the stake is on the Universities and the curriculum they are offering through online mediums.
 This is also important in making the individuals job-ready after the degree course.

 Mintbook has done extensive work in the field for years and has offered its robust digital library and LMS for universities and government colleges.
-It has made up a huge repository of online higher education course books so that higher education no more remains a tedious task for the institutions or the students.
+It has made up a huge repository of online higher education coursebooks so that higher education no more remains a tedious task for the institutions or the students.